-Homeowners often recognize the need for replacement windows well before they get around to replacing them.
+Homeowners in El Dorado Hills often recognize the need for replacement windows well before they get around to replacing them.
 This is because most people are concerned about the cost of new windows, or they fail to realize how much money is leaking out of their home on a daily basis.

 If you have old windows with poor seals, then replacing them will actually save you money.
 Sadly, many people don't even realize that their windows leak, but a simple inspection can ascertain whether replacement windows are right for you.

-At GVD Renovations, we offer full-service replacement window service - from initial inspection to product selection and installation.
-If you're ready to start saving money, give us a call today and find replacement windows that fit your needs, and your budget.
+At GVD Renovations, our window installers offer full-service replacement window service - from initial inspection to product selection and installation.
+If you're ready to start saving money, give our window contractors a call today and find replacement windows that fit your needs, and your budget.

 Because we offer a full line of products, you can also consider the overall design and aesthetic quality of the windows we install in your home.
 Our quality window products include:

 If you have questions about what windows are right for you, give us a call and a sales manager will be happy to answer your questions and assist you in any way possible.